kaiterwu/Cycle_js_proj/README.md

 3/15- Complete visualization for all desired elements, try to work on animation logic for each element.
 Put final touches on CSS and colors.

 ## Future Implementations
--Add a feature to allow clock displayed to match timezone selected.
+* Add a feature to allow clock displayed to match timezone selected.
--Add a feature to allow more images to be dynamically changed based on weather conditions for precipitation and UV index.
+* Add a feature to allow more images to be dynamically changed based on weather conditions for precipitation and UV index.
--Add a button to allow a user to switch between day and night data for historical data.
+* Add a button to allow a user to switch between day and night data for historical data.
--Allow users to access timezones out of the US and locations outside of the US.
-(Will require a different API) -Allow users to select data based on specific time.
+* Allow users to access timezones out of the US and locations outside of the US.
+(Will require a different API)
+* Allow users to select data based on specific time.